wichert/rest_toolkit/doc/basics.rst

                raise KeyError('Unknown event id')

 As you can see this the `resource` decorator is essentially a convenient way to setup configure a route with a context factory.
-The `Resource` base class adds some extra behaviour that is useful for REST servers:
+It also does a couple of extra
+things:

-* It can add CORS headers to response
+* It add CORS headers to response.
-* It handles ``OPTIONS`` requests and returns a response with CORS headers indicating which HTTP methods are supported.
+* It adds a default handler for ``OPTIONS`` requests which returns an empty response with CORS headers indicating the supported HTTP methods.

 Responding to requests